esmero/archipelago-documentation/docs/firstobject.md

 Great, welcome `demo` user!
 This users has limited credentials and uses the same global theme as any anonymous user would.
 Still, `demo` can create content, so let's use those super powers and give that a try.

-You will see a new `Menu item` on the top, black, navigation bar named `Add Content`.
+You will see a new `Menu item` under `Tools` on the top navigation bar named `Add Content`.
 Click it!

 ![Logged In](images/firstobject/03_logged-in.png){ loading=lazy }